JLBC LEADERSHIP FOUNDATIONS: CUSTOMS & COURTESIES

 2. Explain why JLBC cadets practice military customs and courtesies

 3. JLBC Cadets Identify rules governing military customs and courtesies, including exchanging

 salutes, reporting to a JLBC officer, calling the room to attention, and addressing JLBC cadets and senior members

 4. JLBC Cadets Describe why a cadet's image can affect the image of the unit and JLBC

 JLBC 15 min group discussion

 1. JLBC Cadets Does anyone know how the salute originated?

-JLBC Cadets, the salute originated in another time when kings ruled, knights wore big armor, and courtly manners flourished.
+The salute originated in another time when kings ruled, knights wore armor, and courtly manners flourished.
 JLBC Cadets It was the age of chivalry.
-JLBC Cadets The etiquette of the day mandated that if two friendly knights met, each would raise their helmet's visor, show his face, and pay proper respect to the other.
-JLBC Cadets Since both knights were clad in steel; they could recognize each other as friends or foes by their armor's distinctive emblems and devices - another custom that still lives.
-JLBC Cadets Etiquette also decreed that the knights salute with just their right hands.
-JLBC Cadets The right hand was the sword hand, raising it.
+JLBC Cadets The traditional etiquette of those days dictated that should two friendly knights meet, each would raise the visor of their helmet, show his face, and pay proper respect to the other.
+JLBC Cadets Since both knights were clad in steel; they could recognize each other as friends or foes by the distinctive emblems and devices on their armor - another custom that still lives.
+JLBC Cadets Etiquette also decreed that the knights salute with their right hands.
+JLBC Cadets The right hand was the sword hand.